 In the very oldfashioned town of Ostend suddenly 13 suitcases are delivered to the hotel, with a note, that O.F. will be here soon and needs 6 rooms (the hotel just has five).
 This event, ...
 See full summary »

-When we think of German cinema of the 1930s, it's fair to say that for most of us light comedy is not the first thing that comes to mind.
-But director Erich Engel made quite a few of them during the period, often featuring a perky brunette named Jenny Jugo, who comes off rather like Bebe Daniels, with a touch of Gracie Allen and (for latter-day viewers) a dash or two of Lucille Ball.
+When we think of German cinema of the 1930s, I think it's fair to say that for most of us light comedy is not the first thing that comes to mind.
+But director Erich Engel made quite a few such films during the period, often featuring a perky brunette named Jenny Jugo.
+For those of us more familiar with Hollywood comediennes she comes off rather like Bebe Daniels, with a touch of Gracie Allen and a dash or two of Lucille Ball in her TV heyday.
 She gives a very winning performance in Funf von der Jazzband, a cute comedy that offers some clever gags and one terrific musical number.

 In any case, this is when our leading lady Jessie enters the act, though quite unwillingly.
 She's a stranger to the musicians, a somewhat dizzy young lady who has coincidentally gone backstage to see the manager, and then has to climb a ladder to find him.
 At the climax of the jazz number her ladder topples onto the stage, depositing her in the drum kit.
 The music hall director, who (oddly) wasn't very impressed with the band up until this moment, loves this big finish and hires them on the spot, but with the understanding that Jessie will perform her fall regularly as part of the act.
 Jessie, who has no musical talent, and no desire to be part of what is now the Jazz Band Five, must be persuaded to stick around, go along with the misunderstanding, and risk all for the sake of a paycheck.